Excel Header Row (Table of Contents)

 Header Row formatting options in Excel

-When you try to open a new Excel file, the row header or heading is displayed by default of normal style or theme font similar to workbook’s default format.
-This same normal style font is also applicable for all the worksheet in the workbook
+When you try to open a new Excel file, the row header or heading is displayed by default of normal style or theme font similar to the workbook’s default format.
+This same normal style font is also applicable for all the worksheet in the workbook.

-The default heading font is Calibri & font size is 11.
-It can be can be changed based on your choice as per your requirement, whatever the font style & size you apply, it will reflect in all the worksheets in a workbook of excel.
+The default heading font is Calibri & the font size is 11.
+It can be changed based on your choice as per your requirement; whatever font style & size you apply will reflect in all the worksheets in a workbook of excel.